dariowho/intents/docs/source/quickstart.rst

 .. code-block:: python

-    dialogflow = DialogflowEsConnector('service_account.json', ExampleAgent, default_session='user-id-ada')
+    dialogflow = DialogflowEsConnector('service_account.json', ExampleAgent, default_session='user-id-bob')
     dialogflow.predict("My name is Bob")

-Note that `any-session-id` is a string of your choice that identifies the current conversation.
-If you omit the parameter, it will be generated randomly.
+Note that `user-id-ada` and `user-id-ada` are arbitrary strings that identifies the current conversation.
+If `default_session` is omitted, a random string will be generated.